 top 4 in the Trail Series.

 In Place of Monthly Grand Prix Races (not in addition to):

-To support runners who wish to compete in the GP Series but also wish
+To support runners who wish to compete in the GP Series but

-and ultra races in place of the GP
+marathons, marathons, and ultra races in place of the GP

 points earned that month (presuming you would get more from

 The following points are available: